dkitley1975/movie-quiz/README.md

 - __Submitting High Scores__

   - After completing the quiz, the user has an option to save their score and play again or not to save and play again.
   - The score is submitted and only the top 8 scores retained.
-This retention value is easily amended with the top section of the Javascript file.
+This retention value is easily amended within the top section of the Javascript file.

   ![Submitting the high score](./docs/screenshots/submit-high-scores-page-ipad.png)
   ![Submitted high score](./docs/screenshots/submitted-high-scores-page-ipad.png)